-The perfect symbiosis between machine and tooling Modern thinking has shown that machine tools and tooling can't be seen as separate entities The Swiss company, Reishauer, has shaped industrial history since its foundation in 1788 when the company was initially set up as a smithy to make hand tools.
-In 1863, a "taps-lathe" was build to make the first threading taps with a radial relieving unit.
-With the growth of the tap market share, the company was well-positioned to develop its first grinding machine in 1928: a thread-grinding machine with a single rib vitrified grinding wheel.
+The Swiss company, Reishauer, has shaped industrial history since its foundation in 1788.
+Originally, the company was set up as a smithy to make hand tools.
+In 1863, a "taps-lathe" was built to make the first threading taps with a radial relieving unit.
+With the growth of the tap market share, the company was well positioned to develop its first grinding machine in 1928: a thread-grinding machine with a single rib vitrified grinding wheel.
 The trigger to develop this machine was a lack of equipment on the market that could deliver the necessary accuracy for thread gauges.
 At this time, the market had no machine on offer that could efficiently grind threading taps.
 Hence, the dissatisfaction with existing technology triggered Reishauer engineers to develop a new type of thread-grinding machine.
 In 1931, the first machine went into production that was able to grind from solid hardened blanks, including the grinding of the relief angle.

 This thread-grinding machine required precision gears for setting the pitch of the different threads on taps.
 The precision of the threads was directly related to the accuracy of the gears within the machine.
 Again, it was the dissatisfaction with the status quo of technology that drove the engineers to find a better way to manufacture high precision gears.
-This dissatisfaction led them to the invention of a new idea of gear grinding: the continuous generating process of grinding gear profiles, a process Reishauer has been famous since.
-This process delivered gears that were more accurate, cheaper, and faster to manufacture than by the previous methods of tediously grinding gears tooth gap by tooth gap.
-Nevertheless, it took fifteen years of intensive development work, and in 1945 the first continuous-generating gear grinding machines were used in-house and sold to third parties.
+This dissatisfaction led them to the invention of a new idea of gear grinding: the continuous generating process of grinding gear profiles, a process Reishauer has been famous for ever since.
+This process delivered gears that were more accurate, cheaper, and faster to manufacture than by the previous methods of tediously grinding gears tooth gap by tooth and in 1945 the first continuous-generating gear grinding machines were used in-house and sold to third parties.
 The success of the thread and gear-grinding machines prompted Reishauer to halt tool manufacture and concentrate exclusively on building machine tools.
 Moreover, as the cost per gear ground diminished with increasing efficiency of the generating grinding process, automotive gear grinding gained more interest.
 In 2006, the company decided to concentrate fully on gear-grinding machines when the manufacture of thread grinders stopped.

 In 1998, a familiar pattern of dissatisfaction with the status quo repeated itself, but in reverse order.
-The available tools for the gear-grinding machines, both grinding wheels and diamond dressing tools, could no longer match the performance potential of the continuous generating machines, particularly in terms of accuracy.
+The available tools for the gear-grinding machines, both grinding wheels and diamond dressing tools, could no longer match the performance potential of the continuous generating machines, particularly in accuracy.
 For this reason, Reishauer began its production of diamond dressing tools and laid the foundation of its performance portfolio that included machine tools and the required tooling.
-In 2008, a grinding wheel factory was founded, shortly followed in 2012 by a manufacturing site for fixturing.
+In 2008, a grinding wheel factory was founded, shortly followed in 2012 gap.
+Nevertheless, it took 15 years of intensive development work, by a manufacturing site for fixturing.
 These steps ensured the full potential of the machine tools to deliver consistent quality at low costs per gear ground.
 Furthermore, this put Reishauer into a position of being able to control all factors that influence the quality of the continuous generating grinding process.
 The mindset to view tooling and machine tools separately no longer corresponded to modern thinking.